The Atiyah class of generalized holomorphic vector bundles: Generalized complex manifolds

 One key characteristic of generalized complex geometry is that its symmetry group is given by the semi-direct product of the diffeomorphism group with closed $2$-forms: $\mathrm{Diff}(M)\ltimes\Omega^2_{\mathrm{cl}}(M)$.

-\begin{Def} A function $f\in C^\infty(M)$ on a generalized complex manifold $(M,\mathcal{J})$ is called a \emph{generalized holomorphic function} if $d_{-} f=0$. \end{Def} Denote by $\mathcal{O}_M$ the ring of local generalized holomorphic functions on $M$.
-We shall later use the sheaves of modules of this ring to define the Atiyah class.
-This definition is reasonable as the generalized holomorphic property of a function is invariant under the $B$-transform.
-Suppose $d_{-} f=(X,\xi)=0$.
+\begin{Def} A function $f\in C^\infty(M)$ on a generalized complex manifold $(M,\mathcal{J})$ is called a \emph{generalized holomorphic function} if $d_{-} f=0$. \end{Def} \begin{Rm} \begin{itemize} \item[\rm (i)] This definition is reasonable as the generalized holomorphic property of a function is invariant under the $B$-transform.
+Suppose $d_{-} f=X+\xi=0$.
 Under a $B$-transform $B\in \Omega^2(M)$, the Dirac structure $L_{-}$ is changed to $B(L_{-})$, and the corresponding differential becomes

-So we still have $d_{B(L_{-})} f=0$.
-Observe that generalized holomorphic functions are Casimir functions for the Poisson bracket \eqref{Poisson}.